George Brain: Tribute to a servant of Willoughby

 Brain died in his sleep on his 76th birthday in Willoughby.
 His funeral was held on 21 January 1969 and to that date was the largest that had occurred in the municipality of Willoughby.
 One month later, Premier Askin, leader of the opposition, Pat Hills and others paid tribute to this outstanding servant of the people of Willoughby.

 During his lifetime, he was the recipient of the King George V Silver Jubilee Medal, the King George VI Coronation Medal and the Queen Elizabeth II Coronation Medal.

-Gladys Berejiklian, a subsequent Member of State Parliament for Willoughby (2003-2021) and NSW Premier (2017-2021), honoured George W Brain in her maiden (now inaugural) speech making reference to George's contribution to The Free Library Movement in NSW and his commitment to ensuring the right to education for rich and poor alike.
+Gladys Berejiklian, a subsequent Member of State Parliament for Willoughby (2003-2021) and NSW Premier (2017-2021), honoured George W Brain in her maiden (now inaugural) speech making reference to George's contribution to The Free library movement in NSW and his commitment to ensuring the right to education for rich and poor alike.
 In this speech.
 Gladys pledged her own commitment to ensuring that a fitting tribute to George be established in the electorate of Willoughby.

-Willoughby Council honoured Brain in 2008 by naming a lane after him (George Brain lane, see external link).
+Willoughby Council honoured Brain in 2008 by naming a lane after him.
+Given Brain's pivotal role as the 'backbone' of the Free Library Movement, it has been stated that "This is more than a lane - it is a veritable avenue for future research by some of the brains of the library history world.

 A display of permanent pertinent memorabilia and historical items associated with Brain's political career and the Free Library Movement in which the above medals are displayed (loaned to Chatswood library by the Brain family) was unveiled on 24 November 2011.
+George Brain's grandson Philip H Brain spoke at this event, detailing George's life and highlighting his role in the Free Library Movement.
 It is hoped that other items owned by George currently on display at Mudgee Historical Museum will ultimately be added to the Chatswood library collection.

-In 1977, a letter from the then Chief Librarian of Willoughby library, John Flint to George Brain's son Paul, detailed that the Council of that day had resolved that some form of substantial permanent recognition of George Brain's role in the Free Library Movement would be made in the new library (of that day).
-Whilst at this stage, the significant contribution made by Brain to the municipality of Willoughby has not been recognised by naming a room within the new Chatswood library after him, it is hoped that one day the promise made in 1977 may yet still be fulfilled and it would be most appropriate if the magnificent George Brain collection was ultimately held within a room named after him.
+In 1977, a letter from the then Chief Librarian of Willoughby library, John Flint to George Brain's son Paul Brain, detailed that the Council of that day had resolved that some form of substantial permanent recognition of George Brain's role in the Free Library Movement would be made in the new library (of that day).
+Unfortunately, the significant contribution made by Brain to the municipality of Willoughby has not been recognised by naming a room within the new Chatswood library after him as promised.
+However, it is hoped that one day the commitment made in 1977 may yet still be honoured and it would be most appropriate if the magnificent "George Brain collection" was ultimately held within a room named after him.